IFAW STATEMENT ON ACTS OF VANDALISM AND THEFTS FROM ZOOS

 Protecting big cats and public safety

 All across the country, untold numbers of tigers, lions, and other big cats are kept in makeshift cages and backyard menageries.
 IFAW works with partners across the U.S. to rescue big cats from these horrible situations and place them in qualified sanctuaries where they receive the care they need.
 Our team has a long history of working to spread awareness about the dangers of keeping big cats as “pets” and exploiting them as photo props.
 We work on federal and state policies to end the private ownership of dangerous wild cats in the U.S. and end the mistreatment of captive big cats nationwide.
-Sign our petition to tell Congress to protect big cats.
+Thank your Senators for supporting the Big Cat Public Safety Act which was signed into law by President Biden in December 2022.

 To learn more: Big Cats in Captivity